DeltaLaboratory/simple-bson/README.rst

 Introduction
 ------------
-simple-bson is a simple and lightweight bson impl
+simple-bson is a simple and lightweight bson implementation (current 5.25KiB)